X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 5,6,9,10,13,14,17,18,21,22 - GND

 Next to the audio header is a set of jumer pads, JP1-JP6.
-Cutting these traces allows you to extract isolated audio from each of the system devices: VERA's PSG oscillators, the FM syntheizers (L and R) and audio devices connected to the expansion ports.
+Cutting these traces allows you to extract isolated audio from each of the system devices or build a mixer to adjust the relative balance of the audio devices.

+In order to avoid ground loop and power supply noise, we recommend installing a ground loop isolator when using an external mixer.
+2 or 3 isolators will be required (one for each stereo pair.)
+(Todo: measure noise and test with pro audio gear.)

 ### J12 User Port